 - Omission Encounter Rate.
-The percentage of encounters in the MCP's fully adjudicated claims file not present in the ODM encounter data files. - Surplus Encounter Rate.
-The percentage of encounters in the ODM encounter data files not present in the MCP's fully adjudicated claims files.
+The percentage of encounters in the MCP's fully adjudicated claims file not present in the ODM encounter data files. - b.
+Surplus Encounter Rate.
+The percentage of encounters in the ODM encounter data files not present in the MCP's fully adjudicated claims files. - 2.
 Payment Data Accuracy (Level 2).
 Payment Error Rate.
-The percentage of matched encounters between the ODM encounter data files and the MCP's fully adjudicated claims files where a payment amount discrepancy was identified.
+The percentage of matched encounters between the ODM encounter data files and the MCP's fully adjudicated claims files where a payment amount discrepancy was identified. - 3.
 Measurement Period.
 In order to provide timely feedback on the omission rate of encounters, the measurement period will be the most recent from when the study is initiated.
-This study is conducted annually.

-Data Quality Standard for Measure 2 (For SFY 2018 and SFY 2019).

-- For Level 1.
-An omission encounter rate and a surplus encounter rate of no more than 10% at the line-level records. - For Level 2.
+This study is conducted annually. - 4.
+Data Quality Standard for Measure 2 (For SFY 2018 and SFY 2019). - a.
+For Level 1.
+An omission encounter rate and a surplus encounter rate of no more than 10% at the line-level records. - b.
+For Level 2.
 A payment error rate of no more than 4% for each claim type based on how encounters are processed-i.e., either paid at the detail level or at the header level. - c.
 Encounter Data Payments Compared to Managed Care Cost Report Information.
-This measure is calculated separately for the ABD, CFC, and Adult Extension populations.
+This measure is calculated separately for the ABD, CFC, and Adult Extension populations. - i.
 Measure.
-The difference between the MCP payment amounts as reported on the encounter data and on the Managed Care Cost Reports, as a percentage of the total cost reported on the Managed Care Cost Reports, by category of service, and rate cell.
+The difference between the MCP payment amounts as reported on the encounter data and on the Managed Care Cost Reports, as a percentage of the total cost reported on the Managed Care Cost Reports, by category of service, and rate cell. - ii.
 Measurement Period.
 The measurement periods for the SFY 2018 and SFY 2019 are outlined in Table 10 below.
 This measure will be informational only for the duration of this Agreement.

 Table 11.
-Measurement Periods for the SFY 2018 and SFY 2019 Contract Periods - Encounter Data Payments

-Compared to Managed Care Cost Report Information.
+Measurement Periods for the SFY 2018 and SFY 2019 Contract Periods - Encounter Data Payments Compared to Managed Care Cost Report Information.

 Quarterly Measurement Periods Encounter Data File Update Quarterly Report Estimated Issue Date

 SFY 2018 Contract Period

 Qtr 1: 2018 June 2018 June 2018

 Qtr 2: 2018 September 2018 September 2018

 Qtr 3:2018 December 2018 December 2018

 Qtr 4: 2018 March 2019 March 2019

-SFY 2019 Contract Period SFY 2019 Contract Period
+SFY 2019 Contract Period

 Qtr 1:2019 June 2019 June 2019

 Qtr 2: 2019 September 2019 September 2019

 Qtr 3:2019 December 2019 December 2019

 Qtr 4:2019 March 2020 March 2020

 Qtr 1-January to March; Qtr 2= April to June; Qtr 3= July to September; Qtr4= October to December d.
 Encounter Data Submission.
 Information concerning the proper submission of electronic data interchange (EDI) encounter transactions may be obtained from the Ohio Department of Medicaid (ODM) website.
 The website contains Encounter Data Companion Guides for the Managed Care 837 dental, professional and institutional transactions, and the NCPDP D.0 pharmacy transactions.
 Additional Companion Guides for transactions that should be used in conjunction with encounters include the U277 Unsolicited Claim/Encounter Status Notifications, the 824 Application Advice, and the TA1 Transmission Acknowledgement are also available on the website.
 The Encounter Data Companion Guides shall be used in conjunction with the X12 Implementation Guides for EDI transactions.
+Beginning June 2022, the MCP must follow the 837 Post-Adjudicated Claim Data Reporting (PACDR) standards for dental, professional, and institutional member encounter data submissions, including allowed amount and paid amount, per 42 CFR 438.242(c)(3).
+Encounters will be submitted to the Ohio Medicaid Enterprise System (OMES).